 Provision Position Specific Reason(s) if any Amendment Sought IM-P12 - Contravening environmental bottom lines for climate change mitigation Oppose Acknowledging that Bottom line is referred to in the NPSFM, it could also apply to any other environmental bottom line.
 Consider changing to another term such as limit, or threshold.
 Either way, "bottom line" or an alternative term should be defined in the RPS to clarify which provisions (bottom lines) are being referred to.
 The term "smallest possible" is an extremely onerous and probably cost prohibitive test.
 Minimise could be more appropriate.
 Environmental impacts can be positive, and positive impacts should be encouraged not discouraged.
 Offsets and compensation is not always just about ecological matters.
 The Otago RPS should not require administrators of the RPS to implement RM documents applying to other regions - that will make application of this provision difficult and probably ultra vires.
-IM-P12 - Contravening environmental bottom lines limits for climate change mitigation Where a proposed activity provides or will provide enduring regionally or nationally significant mitigation of climate change impacts, with commensurate benefits for the well-being of people and communities and the wider environment, decision makers may, at their discretion, allow non- compliance with an environmental limit bottom-line set in any policy or method of this RPS only if they are satisfied that: (1) the activity is designed and carried out to minimise have the smallest possible adverse environmental impact consistent with its purpose and functional needs, (2) the activity is consistent and coordinated with other regional and national climate change mitigation activities, (3) adverse effects on the environment that cannot be avoided, remedied, or mitigated are offset, or compensated for if an offset is not possible, in accordance with any specific criteria for using offsets or compensation, and ensuring that any offset relating to ecological matters is: (a) undertaken where it will result in the best ecological outcome, (b) close to the location of the activity, and (c) within the same ecological district or coastal marine biogeographic region, (4) the activity will not impede either the achievement of the objectives of this RPS or the objectives of regional policy statements in neighbouring regions, and (5) the activity will not contravene a bettom line natural environmental limit set in a national policy statement or national environmental standard.
+IM-P12 - Contravening environmental bottom lineslimits for climate chan mitigation Where a proposed activity provides or will provide enduring regionally or nationally significant mitigation of climate change impacts, with commensurate benefits for the well being of people and communities and the wider environment, decision makers may, a their discretion, allow non- compliance with an environmental limit bottom line set in any policy or method of this RPS only if they are satisfied that: (1) the activity is designed and carried out to minimise have the smallest possible adverse environmental impact consistent with its purpose and functional needs, adverse environmental impact consistent with other regional and national climate change mitigation activities, (3) adverse effects on the environment that cannot be avoided, remedied, or mitigated are offset, or compensated for if an offset is not possible, in accordance with any specific criteria for using offsets or compensation, and ensuring that any offset relating to ecological matters is: (a) undertaken where it will result in the best ecological outcome, (b) close to the location of the activity, and (c) within the same ecological district or coastal marine biogeographic region, (4) the activity will not contravene a bottom line_natural environmental limit set in a national policy statement or national environmental standard.